rastislavcore/rust-gui-overview/README.md

 ### Ranking

-This research results in the following ranking, with the principal criterion being `get the shit done`:
+This research result in the following ranking, with the principal criterion being `get the shit done`:

 1. [Electron + Neon](#electron-neon)
 2. [Rust program + Qt dynamic](#rust-program-qt-dynamic) for devlopment and [Rust Program + Qt static](#rust-program-qt-static) for deployment,